ng4mf/cis505_sample_code/DEBUGGING.md

 - Enable all warnings.
 Warnings will still allow you to compile, but are good candidates to turn into bugs later.
 Add ```-Wall -Wextra -Wconversion``` to your Makefile rule.

-- If you want to step through code in the debugger exactly line by line, you can disable all optimizations the compiler does by passing in "-O0".
+- If you want to step through code in the debugger exactly line by line, you can disable all optimizations the compiler does by passing in ```-O0```.
 This makes things very slow but also follow exactly what is written in the code.
-By default, the compiler uses "-O2".
-Remember to disable "-O0" before submitting your assignment.
+By default, the compiler uses ```-O2```.

 - The easiest one is address sanitizer so that you test as you go.
 In you Makefile rule for mysort, pass in "-fsanitize=address" and "-lasan".
   Remember to disable this if you use valgrind.

 - It can be super useful to be able to run gdb and valgrind together:
   In one terminal, run (track-origins adds more detail, but slows things down, remove it if you don't find it useful)